-A. Vanity addresses are connected to your account, and they're synchronized twice a day.
+A: Vanity addresses are connected to your account, and they're synchronized twice a day.
 You can look people up in Google Contacts by their vanity addresses, and you can use them to add people to Google Docs or to Google Calendar events.

 However, you cannot by default send emails from a vanity address - if you want to do so, you have to specifically add it as an address you can send from.
 Receiving mail sent to a vanity alias will still work fine - Rice takes care of that before the messages ever make it to Google.

-Note: When you set up your vanity address so that you can send mail from it, you also have the option of specifying a different Reply-To address.
+Note: When you set up your vanity address so that you can send mail from it, you also have the option of specifying a different Reply-To: address.

-A. Rice GSuite for Education accounts are available only to current undergraduates attending Rice University.You should plan ahead when you are about to graduate.
+You should plan ahead when you are about to graduate.
 In the fall after graduation, you receive an email notifying you that your account will be deleted in January.
 Any email, data, photos, or shared files associated with your account will also be deleted.
 For example, if you are employed as a student worker at Rice and used Google docs to share files with your department, this information will be deleted.
-Create a back-up for the department.
+Share a back-up copy with the department.

 Visit the Alumni website for services after graduation.

-A. Google is very open about what it does with email content.
+A: Google is very open about what it does with email content.
 They state clearly what they do at .
 The automated scanning of email for advertisement targeting is done in addition to what is considered normal email scanning for viruses, spam and other features, however Rice has control over advertisement display and this feature is turned off.
 That stated, Google's new Terms of Service states that they are scanning user data in order to provide a more "simple and intuitive experience" but we don't know exactly what that means nor do we understand how your personal information may be obscured to protect your privacy.

-A. Google provides administrative access to email accounts in order to be able to manage the services.
+A: Google provides administrative access to email accounts in order to be able to manage the services.
 This includes the ability to read messages in a user's mailbox, which is no different than how we manage the Rice email services today.
 Rice IT has strict procedures regarding this access, requiring approval by the provost for student and faculty email, and HR approval for staff email or by the user directly, the user's supervisor, HR or by court order.
 This same procedure exists for access to the Rice email systems and Google today.
 Also the Google contract has specific elements of privacy that Rice must adhere to in addition to and in concert with Rice Policy.
 The Rice IT Policies, Procedures and Guidelines can be found at .
 Google polices regarding acceptable use and privacy can be found at